media-code/workspace/README.md

 php artisan workspace:update
 ```

-You will be asked again to whether you'd like to publish 3rd party configs.
-Again, this is recommended.
-But if you'd like to skip the prompt, simply pass the `--publish-configs` option along with the command.

-**Important:** If you choose not to publish CI workflow files.
-You may skip this prompt by adding the `--publish-workflows={true/false}` option

 **Note:**
 Workspace checks if your working directory is clean (has no uncommitted files) before starting the internal update.
 This way it is easier to review upstream changes to the published files.